Revolution as a Way of Life

 Series: Jewish Lives

-A vibrant, deeply human portrait of a woman dedicated to fierce protest against the tyranny of institutions over individuals, by the celebrated author
+From the prizewinning Jewish Lives series, a vibrant, deeply human portrait of a woman dedicated to fierce protest against the tyranny of institutions over individuals, by the celebrated author

 Emma Goldman is the story of a modern radical who took seriously the idea that inner liberation is the first business of social revolution.
 Her politics, from beginning to end, was based on resistance to that which thwarted the free development of the inner self.
 The right to stay alive in one’s senses, to enjoy freedom of thought and speech, to reject the arbitrary use of power—these were key demands in the many public protest movements she helped mount.